codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 import android.widget.AbsListView;

 public abstract class EndlessScrollListener implements AbsListView.OnScrollListener {
-	// The minimum amount of items to have below your current scroll position
+	// The minimum number of items to have below your current scroll position
 	// before loading more.
 	private int visibleThreshold = 5;
 	// The current offset index of data you have loaded